robcrock/d3-react-boilerplate/README.md

 After running `yarn` to install all of the dependancies, you can run `yarn run dev` to spin up your dev server.
 You should now be able to open the app in your browser at this URL `http://127.0.0.1:5173/`

-Vite will handle the hot module reloading to keep what you're looking at in sync with the code you are writting.
+Vite will handle the hot module reloading to keep what you're looking at in sync with the code you are writing.

 ### Additional Scripts